wxMaxima-developers/wxmaxima/Compiling.md

 Terminal application and follow the instructions for building with cmake.
 It is recommended that you compile your own version of wxMac.
 See the section about compiling wxWidgets.
+In order to get the wxMaxima manual in html for po4a (a perl program) and pandoc are necessary.

 ### Compiling on Windows